Summary: This article covers useful tips on how to protect your pet from the summer heat and prevent a heatstroke, during the warmest summer period.

 Shaving their fur gets rid of this short, woolly layer, but it also gets rid of the longer hairs that protect the skin from the sun's rays, leaving them susceptible to overheating and sunburn.
 When the undercoat starts growing back in, it will grow coarse and keep cool air from circulating through the coat.

 The best way to help these breeds keep cool is by lots of regular brushing to thin out the undercoat!

 This article provides a summary view of some aspects you need to know about pets and how to protect them from the summer heat.
 We recommend you take the time to talk in detail with one of our licensed veterinarians.
 She/he will provide the best suggestions and strategies for your pet.
-For an appointment please contact us at (416) 966-1830 or click the button below.
+For an appointment please contact us at (416) 966-1830.

 We use 3 different types of cookies on our website.
 You can say which ones you're happy for us to use below.